jgongy/scripts/filter-excel/README.md

 # Description
-A Python script that takes an Excel spreadsheet with a single sheet of course information and returns all rows containing keywords specified in a keywords file.
+A Python script that takes an Excel spreadsheet with a single sheet of information and returns all rows containing keywords in a particular cell.

 # How to Use
 python filter\_excel.py [-k keyword\_file\_name]